M1chol/m1/_posts/2025-01-11-ai-image-generation-getting-started.md

 - [Juggernaut XL](https://civitai.com/models/133005/juggernaut-xl)
 - [Realistic Vision](https://civitai.com/models/4201?modelVersionId=501240)

-Even if you want to generate stylized images (I'll get to that later) I advise you to get realistic good model first.
-Here is the `v1-5-pruned-emaonly.safetensors` vs `Juggernaut XL` (same settings) prompt: `cinematic landscape, great moutain`.
+Even if you want to generate stylized images (I'll get to that later) I advise you to get good realistic model first.
+Here is the `v1-5-pruned-emaonly.safetensors` vs `Juggernaut XL` (same settings), prompt used: `cinematic landscape, great moutain`.

 ![img]({{ "assets/images/stable-diff1.jpg" | relative_url }})

 You can see the diference between models.

-**Main settings**
+**Main settings** <br>
 When generating images you have two settings that are the most important.
 You can find those for Krita by clicking gears icon
 1. Sampling rate
 2. CFG Scale